ljlassi/e-commerce-project/readme.md

-E-commerce project with Symfony PHP framework.
-Work in progress.
+Project with Symfony PHP framework, trying to create an e-commerce application over time step by step.

+CURRENT FUNCTIONALITY:

+Can register, log in and authenticate users, provides access to admin section only for admins.
+Can add products.